 Accidents on Holiday*

-Taking a holiday away from home can be extremely costly, and if you are injured while you are away, even costlier.
+Taking a holiday away from home can be extremely costly, and if you are injured or suffer one or more accidents on holiday while you are away, even costlier.
 Happily, you may be entitled to compensation from your tour operator.

-Common examples of accidents that occur on holiday and that may be eligible for compensation include:
+Common examples of accidents on holiday which can occur and that may be eligible for compensation include:

 - Traffic accidents*—either as a driver or passenger